this post was submitted on 17 Jun 2024

 Lefty Memes

-An international (English speaking) socialist Lemmy community free of the "ML" influence of instances like lemmy.ml and lemmygrad.
+An international (English speaking) socialist Lemmy community free of "ML" (read: Dengist) influence.
 This is a place for undogmatic shitposting and memes from a progressive, anti-capitalist and truly anti-imperialist perspective, regardless of specific ideology.

-Serious posts, news, and discussion go in c/Socialism.
+Serious posts, news, discussion and agitprop/stuff that's better fit for a poster than a meme go in c/Socialism.

 If you are new to socialism, you can ask questions and find resources over on c/Socialism101.